Vomit Fetish

 Overview

-Emetophilia, also called emetolagnia, is a sexual interest in the act of vomiting or in vomit itself (whether one's own, a partner's, or the sight, sound, or smell of another person being sick.
-It is grouped with the excretory bodily-function interests and is documented mainly in reference catalogues of paraphilias and in small online communities rather than in a dedicated research literature.
-This article covers the term's origins, how the interest is understood clinically, its psychology, its rarity, and) most importantly: its substantial health and consent considerations.
-The treatment here is strictly descriptive, with no instructional content whatsoever.
+Emetophilia (also called emetolagnia, and known in slang as a "Roman shower") is a sexual interest in the act of vomiting or in vomit itself: one's own, a partner's, or the sight, sound, or smell of another person being sick.
+It is grouped with the excretory bodily-function interests and is documented in only a handful of clinical case reports alongside reference catalogues of paraphilias and small online communities.
+This article covers the term's origins, the sparse clinical record, the proposed psychology, its rarity, and above all its substantial health and consent considerations.
+The treatment is strictly descriptive, with no instructional content.

 History & origins

-The precise coinage of emetophilia is not well documented, and it is best regarded as a modern, finer-grained label rather than a classical clinical term.
-Its roots are clear: Greek emesis / emetikos ("vomiting; that which induces vomiting") combined with -philia ("love of, affinity for"), with the variant emetolagnia using -lagnia ("lust").
-The interest belongs to the broad nineteenth-century project of naming sexual variations (exemplified by Richard von Krafft-Ebing's Psychopathia Sexualis (1886), which established the practice of cataloguing such interests with Latin and Greek labels) but emetophilia itself is a later addition to that lineage and was not a term Krafft-Ebing used.
-Today it survives chiefly in descriptive references such as the list of paraphilias rather than in primary clinical research.
+The precise coinage of emetophilia is not well documented, and it is best understood as a modern, finer-grained label rather than a classical clinical term.
+Its roots are plain: Greek emesis / emetikos ("vomiting; that which induces vomiting") combined with -philia ("love of, affinity for"), with the variant emetolagnia using -lagnia ("lust").
+The interest belongs to the broad nineteenth-century project of naming sexual variations exemplified by Richard von Krafft-Ebing's Psychopathia Sexualis (1886), which established the practice of cataloguing such interests with Latin and Greek labels.
+Emetophilia is a later addition to that lineage and was not a term Krafft-Ebing used; today it survives chiefly in descriptive references such as Wikipedia's Emetophilia article rather than in primary research.

 The "Roman shower" misnomer

 The popular epithet "Roman shower", slang for being vomited on in a sexual context, is a modern coinage that alludes to the belief that ancient Romans habitually induced vomiting at feasts so they could keep eating.
 Historians regard this as a myth: a vomitorium was in fact an amphitheatre passage that "spewed" crowds out to their seats, not a purging room, and the gluttony trope appears to be a 19th- and 20th-century misreading of satirical Roman sources.
-The term therefore reflects cultural folklore rather than any documented historical practice.
+The term reflects cultural folklore, not any documented historical practice.

 Diagnostic status

-In contemporary diagnostic systems neither the DSM-5-TR nor the ICD-11 lists emetophilia as a discrete disorder.
+Neither the DSM-5-TR nor the ICD-11 lists emetophilia as a discrete disorder.
 Like most uncommon paraphilias, it would be captured only under a broad "other specified paraphilic disorder" heading, and only where it causes the person marked distress or impairment, or where it involves a non-consenting party.
-A consensual private interest that causes no harm is not, in itself, a clinical diagnosis.
+A consensual private interest that causes no harm is not, in itself, a clinical diagnosis: a distinction the 2022 case report turns on directly.

 In practice